-Post the exercise of the free carried buy-in rights of the Cameroon and Congo Governments, SDL's sake in both projects will reduce to 76.5%.
+Post Government buy-in SDL's stake falls to 76.5% in both projects Post the exercise of the free carried buy-in rights of the Cameroon and Congo Governments, SDL's sake in both projects will reduce to 76.5%.
 We believe the company will have to sell half its stake to secure a funding and development partner for the project.
 Our development scenario assumes SDL sells 50% of its holding to reduce to 38.25% in exchange for a development partner providing funding for the project.